 4. Budgets And Timings

 Following on from your list of deliverables, you now have a rough project scope and need to put timings and roles against this.
 Work with your discipline leads to estimate timings and the team shape against this.
-Dependent on process, you might be estimating in Sprints or in phases with sign offs.
+Dependent on the process, you might be estimating in Sprints or in phases with sign-offs.
 Make sure you work with the team on these, to set the right perimeters.
 Again, don’t force a process onto a project, make sure the process fits the project.
 Agree the team shape, and then put costs against this.
 At this stage, for the PID or SoW, you don’t need a detailed breakdown of timings but more an overview of phases of time.

 5. Measures Of Success

 What is your project or product without success?
 But what does success even mean?
 Don’t forget that your project also needs some sort of measurement, so that you can review and understand where things worked or didn’t work, and how successfully you delivered.
 Create some measurement criteria that you’ll review at the end (or at certain stages along the project).
 Consider areas such as:

 - Core KPIs e.g. increasing visitors to a site

 - Client satisfaction i.e. how happy were the client with how the project went?

 - Team satisfaction i.e. how happy were the team with how the project went?

 - Timings variance